zeroLZY/ZeroLearnGit/readme.txt

-Git is a software version control system.
+Git is A software version control system.
-Git is a software.
+Git is A software.

 Add more words to test.